Embryo Transfer, Oocyte Collection, and ICSI Services

 Reproductive technology has been a strength of Penn Vet’s since research on mammalian embryo culture in the 1960s, followed by Benjamin Brackett, PhD production of the first calf via in vitro fertilization in 1981, and Ralph Brinster, PhD’s groundbreaking research on transgenesis in the early 1980s.
 The first use of ovariectomized mares as embryo recipients was reported here at New Bolton Center shortly thereafter.
 It is fitting that our clinical services continue in this tradition by offering advanced reproductive services for our patients.

-After the ICSI procedure, the newly fertilized egg is cultured under special conditions in a laboratory incubator for about seven days, to allow it to develop into an embryo.
-This picture shows two horse embryos four days after fertilization using ICSI.
-After another three to four days in the incubator, these embryos will be ready to transfer to a recipient mare.
+After the ICSI procedure, the newly fertilized egg is cultured under special conditions in a laboratory incubator for seven to nine days, to allow it to develop into an embryo.